 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-University payroll checks which are lost, stolen or mutilated will be replaced when authorized by the applicable campus payroll office.
-The payroll office will not initiate reissue for a work study payroll check which has been mailed to the employees home due to a failure to enroll in direct deposit, for 2 business days after the pay date.
-Reissue will be initiated on the morning of the third business day.
-This allows for the US Postal Service to complete delivery.
-In other situations, the payroll office on each campus will also have authority to determine if and when payroll checks will be immediately reissued.
+University payroll checks, which are lost, stolen or mutilated will be replaced when authorized by the applicable campus payroll office.
+The payroll office on each campus will also have authority to determine if and when payroll checks will be immediately reissued.

-In general, if an employee is expected to continue employment, and there is no expectation that the university will incur a financial loss by immediate reissue, a duplicate check can be immediately written after notification is received from cash control that the stop payment order has been placed with the bank.
+In general, if an employee is expected to continue employment and there is no expectation that the University would incur a financial loss by immediate reissue, a duplicate check can be immediately written, after notification is received from Investment and Cash Management that the stop payment order has been placed with the bank.